-Students in the Alternative Meal Program can order from either Carmichael or Dewick for breakfast, lunch, and dinner.
+Students in the Alternative Meal Program can order food prepared for them to take out from either Carmichael or Dewick-MacPhie Dining Centers for all meals.
 The menu format is as follows:

 Eggs to order, a choice of chicken or pork sausage, and a breakfast potato are available.

 Chicken, beef, salmon, egg, tofu, and a variety of beans/legumes are the protein options.
-They can be either sautéed or stir-fried.
-Seasonings for sauté includes BBQ rub, Cajun rub, lemon-pepper, or salt & pepper.
-Stir-fry options include a vegetable medley with a choice of three (certified gluten free sauces): Szechuan, Teriyaki, and Asian BBQ.
+These can be either sautéed or stir-fried.
+Seasonings for sauté include BBQ rub, Cajun rub, lemon pepper, or salt & pepper.
+Stir-fry options include a vegetable medley with a choice of three (certified gluten-free) sauces: Szechuan, Teriyaki, and Asian BBQ.
 There is also a GF tamari and (soy- and gluten-free) coconut aminos.

 Whole grains include brown rice (M, W, F) and quinoa (T, TH), and either baked or roasted white or sweet potato.
-Rice pasta is always available.
+Rice pasta is always available, also.

-A variety of fresh and frozen vegetables are available.
+The alternative meal program features a variety of fresh and frozen vegetables.
 Choices include carrots, broccoli, spinach, corn, a vegetable medley, and any vegetable appearing on the menu for the meal period in the chosen dining center.

 Please refer to the online menu for what is available.

-Once approved, students can place meal orders for Dewick or Carmichael through the Alternative Meal Program online form:
+Once approved, students can place meal orders for Carmichael or Dewick-MacPhie through the Alternative Meal Program online form:

-Dedicated equipment and utensils are used for preparing meals.
+Dedicated equipment and utensils are used for preparing Alternative Meal Program meals.
 A separate space in both Dewick and Carmichael has been designated for preparation.
-We acknowledge that our production space will minimize cross contact, but our kitchens are not gluten- or allergen-free.
+Our production space will minimize cross-contact, but our kitchens (except for All9Free in Dewick) are not gluten- or allergen-free.

-All production staff assigned to cooking custom meals have undergone additional training via Great Kitchens, a program from Beyond Gluten, addressing how to minimize cross contact.
+All production staff assigned to cook Alternative Meal Program meals have undergone additional training provided by Great Kitchens, a program from Beyond Gluten that addresses how to minimize cross-contact.